Assistant Research Professor, Healthy Urban Environments (HUE), Julie Ann Wrigley Global Institute of Sustainability

 Arizona State University

-- Graduate Research Fellow, Urban Resilience to Extremes Sustainability Research Network, Julie Ann Wrigley Global Institute of Sustainability
+- Assistant Research Professor, Healthy Urban Environments (HUE), Julie Ann Wrigley Global Institute of Sustainability

-Melissa Guardaro is a research fellow with Urban Resilience to Extremes Sustainability Research Network (URExSRN) and a PhD student at Arizona State University in the School of Sustainability.
-Her research focuses on urban policy and governance for the mitigation and adaptation to extreme heat and the urban heat island effects.
-She is currently working as the liaison between the City of Phoenix and Arizona State University researchers to help formulate a comprehensive heat reduction strategy, and with The Nature Conservancy, the Maricopa County Health Department, and other community partners to create neighborhood heat solutions that improve thermal comfort and public health outcomes, especially during extreme heat events.
+Melissa Guardaro is an assistant research professor in the Julie Ann Wrigley Global institute of Sustainability at Arizona State University and works for the Healthy Urban Environments Initiative (HUE) and Knowledge Exchange for Resilience (KER).
+Her research focuses on adaptation, equity, vulnerability, urban policy, and governance for the mitigation and adaptation to extreme heat and urban heat island effects.
+She is currently working with the City of Phoenix to formulate a comprehensive heat reduction strategy, and with The Nature Conservancy, the Maricopa County Health Department, and community-based organizations to create neighborhood heat solutions that improve thermal comfort and public health outcomes, especially during extreme heat events.

 Melissa most recently was the United Nations Representative for the American Association of University Women, where she advocated for gender justice in the formulation of the Sustainable Development Goals.
-She completed a Master’s degree in Sustainability and Environmental Management from Harvard and an MBA from Columbia University.
+She completed a PhD in sustainability from Arizona State University, a master’s degree in sustainability and environmental management from Harvard, and an MBA from Columbia University.

 - MS, Sustainability and Environmental Management, Harvard University

 - MBA, Business Administration, Columbia University